 Bring Stories Into Farm to School this National Library Week

-Here are a list of some of our favorite stories to help strengthen your farm to school activities:
+Here are a list of book ideas that can help strengthen and grow your farm to school activities:

 City Green by DyAnne DiSalvo-Ryan: Marcy decides to transform a vacant lot on her block into a vibrant garden that brings her neighborhood together.
 A positive story about community action and growing spaces in a big city.